Walking on a Dream (song): Composition

 The song is composed in the key of F minor, with a tempo of 127 bpm.

 Music video

 Nick Littlemore raises a sphere to create a blue beam in the video for "Walking on a Dream".

-The music video for the song was shot by Josh Logue on location along the Bund in Shanghai, China, in July–August 2008, just prior to the 2008 Summer Olympics in Beijing.
+The music video for the song was shot by Josh Logue on location along the Bund in Shanghai, China, in July–August 2008, just before the 2008 Summer Olympics in Beijing.
 It features Steele and Littlemore wearing Eastern costumes and makeup, inspired by Peking Opera.